SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 A list of all [modes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controllermode-simulator-controllerahk) defined by this plugin.

 #### *Actions[]*
 A list of all actions defined by this plugin.
+Only the actions defined directly for the plugin will be returned, not including the actions defined by the modes of the plugin.

 ### Public Methods